Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields

 Take $F,G\in\Fun((\M,g),\UU)$, and consider their pointwise product $(F\cdot G)(\varphi)=F(\varphi) G(\varphi)$.
 Now, by Leibniz's rule for derivatives of order $k$,

 where $\Po_k$ is the group of permutations of $k$ elements.
-By Theorem 8.2.9, pp. 267 of \cite{horm5}, the wave front set of each distribution appearing in the above sum is given by
+By Theorem 8.2.9, pp. 267 of \cite{horm1}, the wave front set of each distribution appearing in the above sum is given by

-By direct inspection the right-hand side in included in the open set $\Upsilon_{k,g}$, as it should.
+By direct inspection the right-hand side is included in the open set $\Upsilon_{k,g}$, as it should.
 The wave front set of $(F\cdot G)^{(k)}[\varphi]$ is clearly contained in the union of all the wave front sets of the components, which satisfies again the requested bound by the closedness of the wave front sets.
-Continuity of the product then follows from Schwartz's kernel theorem \cite{jarchow} applied to the nuclear locally convex spaces $\E'_{\Upsilon_{k,g}}(\wedge^{kd}T^*\!\!\M^k\To\M^k)$.
-The last claims follow immediately from the permanence of nuclearity under taking linear subspaces (Proposition 5.1.1, pp. 85 of \cite{pietsch}). \end{proof}
+The remaining claims follow immediately from the permanence of nuclearity under taking linear subspaces (Proposition 5.1.1, pp. 85 of \cite{pietsch}). \end{proof}